Sponge UK Limited Data Protection Policy

 19.Personal data collected, held, and Processed

-19.1 For potential and current clients of the Company the following personal data is collected, held, and processed by the Company for sales and marketing purposes:
+19.1 For potential and current clients of the group the following personal data is collected, held, and processed by the Company for sales and marketing purposes:

-19.1.4 Where conversations with potential clients occur on social media platforms, including LinkedIn, an individual’s name, professional information, profile link and direct email address, where provided, are stored in Sugar;
+19.1.4 Where conversations with potential clients occur on social media platforms, including LinkedIn, an individual’s name, professional information, profile link and direct email address, where provided, are stored in Hubspot.

 19.1.5 Proposal documents including individual client names are retained for business continuity purposes;